|School Name||Kau Yan College|

 There are 40 interest clubs, uniform and service groups, sports teams and academic societies.
 We provide students with the opportunity to develop their potential to the full.
 Students are allocated to 4 different Houses when they enter Secondary 1.
 The Student Union also holds various functions after school hours and during post-examination periods in order to develop the talents of students and to enhance inter-personal relationship and the cooperative spirit among students.

 14 special rooms, assembly hall, chapel, student activities centre, dancing room, 2 playgrounds, multi-media learning centre, 2 computer rooms and computer-assisted learning (CAL) room.
-Career Planning Room and Integrated Arts Room have been set up to cater for students’ learning needs.
+The Career and Life Planning Room and Integrated Arts Room have been set up to cater for students’ learning needs.
 All classrooms are installed with a computer, a projector and a visualizer.
 To facilitate e-learning, we provide tablets and a Wi-Fi network covering the whole campus.

 Facility for Supporting Students with Special Educational Needs: